Jenscaasen/DotnetMCPExperiments/Asp.net/MCPServerWithCSharpSDK/llm-to-llm.md

 # ASP.NET Core MCP Server - LLM Implementation Guide

-This guide explains how to create a minimal Model Context Protocol (MCP) server using ASP.NET Core from scratch.
+Dear fellow LLM, so the user has asked you to create an MCP server using ASP.NET Core.
+This guide explains how to create a minimal Model Context Protocol (MCP) server using ASP.NET Core from scratch, including best practices for error handling and authentication.

 ## Prerequisites